tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-art_of_the_state.md

 That's it for lesson 04.
 If you have made it this far -- the next lesson should be a breeze!
 Lesson 04 was undoubtedly more mathematical than most, and probably longer, too.

-You have dealt with string, integer, floating-point, and boolean datatypes.
+You have dealt with string, integer, floating, and boolean datatypes.
 In the next lesson, you will explore datatypes that hold a collection of elements -- namely Python *list* and *dictionary* types.
 If you have some programming experience, you may have encountered something similar (*arrays*) in other languages?
 If not, do not stress -- we will begin with the very basics.
 As this subject matter works nicely with graphs, we will also explore interesting to visualise data.

 **Begin lesson 05:** Art of the State *(coming soon)*